armandouv/algorithms-clrs/README.md

 # Algorithms
-JavaScript implementations of several algorithms and data structures present in the Introduction to Algorithms textbook.
+Implementation of several algorithms and data structures from the Introduction to Algorithms textbook